- Exercise a high degree of caution in the Philippines overall. Seek specific advice for the locations you intend to visit.

 - Martial law is in place in Mindanao until 31 December 2019.
 Martial law increases authorities' powers to detain suspects, and put in place curfews and checkpoints.
 Monitor media reporting and follow the instructions of local authorities.
 See

 - There is a very high threat of kidnapping in the southern Philippines, especially along the Zamboanga peninsula and in the Sulu Archipelago.
-Groups based in the Sulu Archipelago have demonstrated the capability to carry out attacks at locations around Mindanao and in eastern Malaysia.
+Tourists in southern Palawan, southern Negros or Siquijor could also be targeted.
 See

 - Police and other authorities have released strong statements regarding the trafficking and use of drugs in the Philippines.
 See